 We all want a sustainable Arctic.
 How can we get it?
-Come and seek solutions at Rovaniemi Arctic Spirit Conference.
-The Rovaniemi Arctic Spirit Conference (14-16 November 2017) focuses on combining the United Nations Sustainable Development Goals (SDG’s) and the Arctic.
-Space is limited so please register soon on their website.
-Click HERE for more information.
+The Arctic Spirit Conference (14-16 November 2017) was held recently in Rovaniemi, Finland to discuss the United Nations Sustainable Development Goals (SDG’s) and the Arctic.
+CLICK HERE for more information.

 The Arctic Environmental Impact Assessment (Arctic EIA) project is conducting a workshop in Rovaniemi, Finland on 11-12 December 2017 entitled: Tomorrow’s Arctic EIA: Nordic possibilities and perspectives to Environmental Impact Assessments in the Arctic.
 Click here for the workshop invitation and program.
 For more information about the Arctic EIA project please see their recent newsletter.

 There will also be an Arctic EIA workshop in Utqiagvik (Barrow) Alaska on 27-29 November 2017 entitled: Meaningful Engagement of Indigenous Peoples as part of Consultation within an Environmental Impact Assessment process.
 If you are interested, please contact the event organizer, Institute of the North.